BoloVEVO/BoloVEVO/README.md

 ---------------------------------------

-# Projects I'm contributing/working
+# Projects I worked on:
 - ## 🔭 Camellia 2.5 as Lead Coder
 - I've never imagined to work on my favorite mod.
 Shoutouts for Camellia and Holofunk team for inviting me to work.
+I left the team.
 - ## 🌱 [My Kade-Engine fork](https://github.com/BoloVEVO/Kade-Engine-Public)
 - My custom fork of Kade Engine that fixes all the bugs of the latest release with some features.
+I'll be working on the repo when I get in the mood again.

 Uh and that's all :D